-The motivation for this conjecture follows the proof sketch we provided of Theorem~\ref{CRpaint}.
-We can greedily color the vertices in order of non-increasing distance from some subgraph $H$ of diameter at least $k$.
+The motivation for this conjecture follows our proof sketch of Theorem~\ref{CRpaint}.
+We greedily color the vertices in order of non-increasing distance from some subgraph $H$ of diameter at least $k$.
 Each vertex $v$ outside $H$ has at least $k$ neighbors in $G^k$ that are closer to $H$ (the first $k$ on a shortest path in $G$ from $v$ to $H$) and are thus uncolored at the time we color $v$.
-Hence, the problem reduces to proving that $G$ always contains a good subgraph $H$.
-For coloring (but not list coloring), their conjecture was confirmed by Pierron~\cite{pierron}. \begin{theorem} Fix integers $k\ge 3$ and $\Delta\ge 3$.
-For all but finitely many connected graphs $G$ with maximum degree $\Delta$, we have $\chi^k(G)\le D_{k,\Delta}+1-k$.
+So the problem reduces to proving that $G$ always contains a good subgraph $H$.
+For coloring (but not list coloring), their conjecture was confirmed by Pierron~\cite{pierron}. \begin{theorem}[\cite{pierron}] Fix integers $k\ge 3$, $\Delta\ge 3$.
+All but finitely many connected graphs $G$ with maximum degree $\Delta$ have $\chi^k(G)\le D_{k,\Delta}+1-k$.
 (Here $D_{k,\Delta}=\sum_{i=1}^k\Delta(\Delta-1)^{i-1}$.) \end{theorem}

 The reasoning above suggests that perhaps also $\chip^k(G)\le D_{k,\Delta}+1-k$, but we are unaware of any progress in this direction.

 Now we turn to lower bounds.
 Let $n_{k,\Delta}$ denote the largest order of a graph with maximum degree $\Delta$ and diameter $k$.
 Bollob\'{a}s~\cite{bollobas_extremal-GT-book} conjectured, for every $\epsilon>0$, that we have $n_{k,\Delta}>(1-\epsilon)\Delta^k$ for $\Delta$ and $k$ both sufficiently large.
 It seems the best result in this direction is that $n_{k,\Delta}\ge \left(\frac{\Delta}{1.6}\right)^k$ for all $k$ and an infinite set of values of $\Delta$.
 This was proved by Canale and G\'{o}mez~\cite{CG}.